Looking for the most interesting facts about Dubai?

 Real estate in Dubai is eye-wateringly lucrative and the Palm Jumeriah is no different – featuring some of the most extravagant hotels, restaurants, and residential buildings.
 You can buy a villa on the Palm from AED 20 million (USD5.4 million).

 #6.
-The world’s largest suspended Aquarium
+Dubai has the world’s largest suspended Aquarium

 The Dubai Aquarium tank is the largest suspended aquarium in the world, with a capacity of 10 million liters of water.
 Fitted on the ground level of Dubai Mall, it’s home to more than 33,000 aquatic animals of 200 species.
 It is also home to an enormous number of sand tiger sharks.